 Deep Sentinel has no home automation capabilities or integration with third-party devices, and it is by design.
 The company states: “Deep Sentinel system is engineered for security and privacy.
 We believe that Bluetooth-compatible smart home hubs leave security hubs open to common hacks that can compromise your security and data.
 For that reason, we’ve kept the Deep Sentinel unconnected from smart home hubs until we find a secure way to work with these home appliances”.

 Deep Sentinel can co-exist side-by-side with any home Wi-Fi or smart home devices.
 You can buy third-party products or a completely separate indoor security system, but they will work as two different systems.
 So, keep in mind that if you want to have indoor cameras, motion detectors, or access sensors to monitor your home from within, it may be an expensive setup to have besides Deep Sentinel's system.
 Unfortunately, it does not support Amazon Alexa or Google assistant.

-Deep Sentinel home security system provides initially one monitoring option: A professional monitoring service.
+Deep Sentinel is a home security system that provides initially one monitoring option: A professional monitoring service.
 After the one-year commitment ends, you can continue with the pro monitoring service on a monthly/yearly basis, or opt for self-monitoring, where your event feeds will no longer stream to Deep Sentinel live surveillance center.
 Deep Sentinel is designed to integrate camera surveillance, artificial intelligence, and real-time professional monitoring, something unique in the security industry.